kgodlewski/xmpp-to-tlen/README.md

  * presence handling
  * typing notifications
  * roster (buddy list) operations
- * handling multiple proxy connections
+ * handling multiple proxy connections -- that means you can use multiple Tlen.pl accounts simultaneously

 ## Unsupported features
 A list of features I think might be possible to implement: